 Broad spectrum has become a popular label in sunscreens in recent years.
 This label is a statement that the sunscreen protects the user from both UVA and UVB rays.

-UVB, in the range of 290-320nm are short waves of solar rays.
+UVB, in the range of 290-320nm, are short waves of solar rays.
 The amount of UVB rays that we are exposed to varies depending on the season and the time of the day.
-During the winter, less UVB rays reach the earth's surface.
+During the winter, fewer UVB rays reach the earth’s surface.

-Only 5% of the UV light that reaches earth's surface consists of UVB rays as the rest are UVA rays which penetrate the atmosphere easier.
+Only 5% of the UV light that reaches the earth’s surface consists of UVB rays, as the rest are UVA rays that penetrate the atmosphere easier.
 SPF is a popular measure for the amount of protection that a sunscreen product provides against UVB light.

 Earlier sunscreens focused on UVB light as it was thought to be the most damaging rays.
 Below are some of the effects that UVB rays can have on the skin:

 - UVB rays penetrate only the surface layer of the skin but are responsible for causing sunburn-redness, inflammation, and blistering that occur after sunbathing are due to the effects of UVB exposure.

 - UVB rays also stimulate and activate cells called melanocytes which are responsible for producing pigment or color.
 Tans are evidence of UVB damage, although a natural tan does help to protect the skin from further UV exposure to a small degree.

 - UVB is also known to cause non-melanoma cancers and pre-cancers like actinic keratosis.